publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schL/ptII/m__us_usc_t26_s831.md

     “(ii) the cost-of-living adjustment determined under section 1(f)(3) for such calendar year by substituting ‘calendar year 2013’ for ‘calendar year 1992’ in subparagraph (B) thereof.

-    “If the amount as adjusted under the preceding sentence is not a multiple of $50,000, such amount shall be rounded to the next lowest multiple of $50,000.”; and
+    If the amount as adjusted under the preceding sentence is not a multiple of $50,000, such amount shall be rounded to the next lowest multiple of $50,000.”; and

-    (2) by redesignating subsection (d) as (e) and by adding the following new subsection (d):
+    (2) by redesignating subsection (d) as (e) and adding the following new subsection (d):

     “(d) Reporting